how to apply in switzerland

 The salary the employers suggests can always be negotiated.

 Inform yourself about the tax system and the additional employment benefits you receive: What percent of taxes are deducted from your gross salary?
 What is the net amount you will receive each month?
 What is included in the salary (holidays, health insurance, bonuses, etc.)?
-You can find more information about this in our daily life section.
+You can find more information about this in the working section.

 Also inform yourself about living costs in Switzerland: The salary might at first seem high compared to the income you are used to but not when you consider the high cost of living in Switzerland.
 Find out what more in the cost-of-living section.

 - Focus your job search: One of the most important steps in any job search is figuring out what you want to do and then identifying companies and career paths that match your interests.
 Once you identify some fields or companies you are interested in pursuing, find people who work there and talk to them about what they do.
 Ask your friends, teachers and colleagues.
 It is also important to build a network.